joeheywood/joeheywood.github.io/_posts/2015-12-22-whats-cooking-intro.md

   dtm <- as.data.frame(as.matrix(DocumentTermMatrix(ingredients)))
   # add dependent variable (cuisine) from train object
   dtm$DV_cuisine <- train$cuisine
+  # Value:  a data frame with DV_cuisine for the cuisine and a column for each word in the
   dtm # data.frame object returned
 }